-In classic razzle-dazzle NYC real-estate chutzpah, landlords and management companies often compensate for an awkward location--say, three avenues from the nearest subway line--by piling on amenities and charging luxury rents.
+Landlords and management companies often compensate for an awkward location—say, three avenues from the nearest subway line—by piling on amenities and charging luxury rents.
 Work out what your commute will actually look like, and keep your eye on the prize.

 4. Are guarantors accepted?

 Luxury buildings don't come cheap.
-If your annual income (or your and your roommates' income combined) doesn't add up to 40-45 times the monthly rent, will you be allowed to call in some reinforcements?
+If your annual income (or your and your roommates' income combined) doesn't add up to 40-50 times the monthly rent, will you be allowed to call in some reinforcements?
 (In the past, some renters were allowed to put down larger security deposits to get an apartment, but deposits have been capped at one-month’s rent under the new rent reforms).

 Because of these changes, guarantors are going to become much more prevalent for people who have poor credit or do not qualify by income, says Lang.
-Many landlords will accept a guarantor who makes at least 80 times the monthly rent and lives in the Tri-State area.
+Many landlords will accept a guarantor who makes at least 80 times the monthly rent and lives in the tri-state area.

-If you're short on wealthy nearby relatives, see if the building is one of the thousands in NYC and other major cities that accepts Insurent, an institutional lease guarantor that guarantees leases for a fee of about a month's rent.
+If you're short on wealthy relatives, see if the building accepts Insurent, an institutional lease guarantor (and Brick sponsor) that guarantees leases for a fee of about a month's rent.

 5. What’s the story with storage space?

-Your luxury building is more likely than other types of rentals to offer storage space, bike spaces, stroller storage and even wine storage, but is there a wait list?
-Is the price included in the rent?
+Your luxury building is more likely than other types of rentals to offer storage space, bike parking, stroller storage, and even wine storage.
+But is there a wait list?
+And is the price included in the rent?